 Segment-level effect heatmap with multiple-comparison correction

-Ask for a segment breakdown by plan tier, acquisition channel, or device type and AnalityQa AI AI applies a Bonferroni or Benjamini-Hochberg correction automatically, so the segments flagged as significant are actually worth acting on.
+Ask for a segment breakdown by plan tier, acquisition channel, or device type and AnalityQa applies a Bonferroni or Benjamini-Hochberg correction automatically, so the segments flagged as significant are actually worth acting on.

 03